-When infrared light (heat) is coursing through your veings, good things happen: metabolically, nutritionally, for your immunity.
+When infrared light (heat) is coursing through the veins, good things happen: metabolically, nutritionally, and for immunity.

 It’s a great idea to get warm enough to sweat every single day — especially when trying to recover from illness.
 Be sure to replace minerals (particularly sodium and potassium) after sweating.

-Remember: You need exogenous (environmental) heat on your body every single day.
+The body needs exogenous (environmental) heat every single day.
 Even healthy people need this.

-Infrared light behaves in the body like thyroid hormones, boosting metabolism (and detox as a result).
-Renowned thyroid specialist and PhD, Ray Peat, has long spoken of needing 75% less thyroid hormone in summer due to the presence of more environment infrared light (heat).
+In fact, thyroid specialist Ray Peat Ph.D. has mentioned needing to take 75% less thyroid hormone in summer due to the presence of more environment infrared light (heat).

-The water in your cells is capable of trapping the Infrared light and using it as energy — the same sort of energy your body extracts from food (electrons) and turns into heat (infrared light).
+The water inside cells is capable of trapping infrared light and using it directly as energy — the same sort of energy the body extracts from food (electrons) and turns into heat (infrared light).

-Whether via sunshine, heat lamps, or the sauna, regularly get enough infrared light on your body to break a sweat — daily.
+Whether via sunshine, heat lamps, or the sauna, get significant infrared light on the body — enough to break a sweat — daily.
 There may be no better foundation for health recovery.

 UV Light Is… Beneficial?

-UV light is actually extremely good for you in moderate doses.
+UV light is extremely healthy in moderate doses.

 Struggling with immune problems?
 UV light boosts immunity and sterilizes pathogens on the skin, and — to some extent — the bloodstream.

 The only natural source of healthy Vitamin D levels is UV light.
 There isn’t very much vitamin D in food and supplements are an inferior method of raising bio-available Vitamin D.

 For example, UV light spurs hormone production and the digestive process, while balancing brain chemicals.
 UV even helps the circadian rhythm.

-In fact, UV light in winter time directly improves the gut microbiome — separate and apart from the effect of Vitamin D.
+In fact, UV light in winter directly improves the gut microbiome — separate and apart from the effect of Vitamin D.

 Vitamin D Is Made By UVB Light